Ramesses III: Tenure of constant war

 As for those who reached my frontier, their seed is not, their heart and their soul are finished forever and ever.
 As for those who came forward together on the seas, the full flame was in front of them at the Nile mouths, while a stockade of lances surrounded them on the shore, prostrated on the beach, slain, and made into heaps from head to tail.

 Ramesses III incorporated the Sea Peoples as subject peoples and settled them in southern Canaan.
 Their presence in Canaan may have contributed to the formation of new states in this region such as Philistia after the collapse of the Egyptian Empire in Asia.
 During the reign of Ramses III, Egyptian presence in the Levant is still attested as far as Byblos and he may have campaigned further north into Syria.
 Further south, inscriptions of Ramses III have been found in southern Jordan and northern Saudi Arabia which were inscribed as the pharaoh led an army through the area according to archaeologists.
 He was also compelled to fight invading Libyan tribesmen in two major campaigns in Egypt's Western Delta in his Year 5 and Year 11 respectively.
 By the early 12th century, Egypt claimed overlordship of Cyrenaican tribes.
 At one point a ruler chosen by Egypt was set up (briefly) over the combined tribes of Meshwesh, Libu, and Soped.

+In April 2025, the Jordanian Ministry of Tourism announced the discovery of a hieroglyphic inscription bearing the royal cartouche of Ramesses III in the Wadi Rum Reserve in southern Jordan.
+The Jordanian scientific team emphasized that this discovery provides tangible evidence of a military or commercial campaign, proving Ramesses III's influence in the southern Levant and the Arabian Peninsula.